Wole Soyinka: Release and literary production

 In 1972, his novel Season of Anomy and his Collected Plays were both published by Oxford University Press.
 His powerful autobiographical work The Man Died, a collection of notes from prison, was also published that year.
 He was awarded an Honoris Causa doctorate by the University of Leeds in 1973.
 In the same year the National Theatre, London, commissioned and premiered the play The Bacchae of Euripides, and his plays Camwood on the Leaves and Jero's Metamorphosis were also first published.
 From 1973 to 1975, Soyinka spent time on scientific studies.
 He spent a year as a visiting fellow at Churchill College, Cambridge (1973–74) and wrote Death and the King's Horseman, which had its first reading at Churchill College.

-In 1974, Oxford University Press issued his Collected Plays, Volume II.
-In 1975, Soyinka was promoted to the position of editor for Transition Magazine, which was based in the Ghanaian capital of Accra, where he moved.
+In 1974, Oxford University Press issued Soyinka's Collected Plays, Volume II.
+He compiled the 1975 anthology Poems of Black Africa, which was published as part of the Heinemann African Writers Series.
+Also in 1975, Soyinka was promoted to the position of editor for Transition Magazine, which was based in the Ghanaian capital of Accra, where he moved.
 He used his columns in the magazine to criticise the "negrophiles" (for instance, his article "Neo-Tarzanism: The Poetics of Pseudo-Transition") and military regimes.
 He protested against the military junta of Idi Amin in Uganda.
 After the political turnover in Nigeria and the subversion of Gowon's military regime in 1975, Soyinka returned to his homeland and resumed his position as Chair of Comparative Literature at the University of Ife.